bruno-iskeiti/Amala-API/README.md

 > <i>Why does it has just the Nocturne version of the information?</i>

-The reason for the lack of other games information **(YET)** is simple: I'm a solo dev with a non-tech job.
+The reason for the lack of other games' information **(YET)** is simple: I'm a solo dev with a non-tech job.
 It is hard to maintain a project like this.

+> <i>I liked the project!
+How can I contribute?</i>

+Being 100% honest here, I know that the SMT community has some amazing devs, waaay better than me.
+So, if you like the idea, you can just do the usual of open source projects (forks, new branches, etc).
+I do not accept money as support, but your programming knowledge is absolutly MORE than welcome!

+## Trivia

+>1. did you know that shoji meguro was the <i>director</i> of Megami Ibunroku Persona?
+Weird, I know!